 Each year private and independent schools offer academic and general scholarships.
 The process involves sitting a specific exam and often an interview.
 This can be challenging for students.

-Being taught one to one is important to your child because they will;
+Being taught one to one for scholarship exam preparation is important to your child because they will;

 Scholarships